LouisAlexanderSkowronek/Spaceships/README.md

 # Spaceships
-A very simple 2D space-shooter
+A simple 2D space-shooter written in C++ using SFML.